African All Stars Transfer News & Rumours: Chelsea and PSG include players in Hakimi offers

 Chelsea & PSG include swap deals in Hakimi bids

-Chelsea and Paris Saint-Germain hve tried to include their players in their bids to lure Achraf Hakimi away from Inter Milan.
+Chelsea and Paris Saint-Germain have tried to include some players in their bids to lure Achraf Hakimi away from Inter Milan.

 According to Tuttomercatoweb, the Blues included Emerson Palmieri in the deal while their counterparts in Paris, added Leandro Paredes to their offer.

-The Nerazzurri, however, are looking to cash in on the Morocco wing-back with an €80 million price tag on him.
+The Nerazzurri, however, are only interested in receiving the full €80 million price tag for the Morocco wing-back.

 Editors' Picks